aryah-rao/aryah-rao/README.md

 # Hi there 👋

 ## About Me 🚀
-Hey there!
-I'm Kona Venkata Aryah Arjun Rao, also known as Aryah Rao, a dedicated software engineer with a passion for machine learning, aiming to bridge the gap between technology and philosophy in computer science.
+I'm Kona Venkata Aryah Arjun Rao, a dedicated software engineer with a passion for machine learning, aiming to bridge the gap between technology and philosophy in computer science.

 ## Education 📚
 - Bachelor of Science in Computer Science & Minor in Philosophy from Denison University